SofiaKouki/frost_action_classification/README.md

 * matplotlib/seaborn for visualization
 * Gradio for the interactive demo

+# Dataset and results
+The dataset and the results are publicly available on: https://doi.org/10.17605/OSF.IO/TYDSM

 ## Contact
 For questions about statistical methodology or interpretation: skouki@ualg.pt